-On Saturday, September 16th the mayor of Munich will open the 184.
-Oktoberfest by tapping a huge wooden beer keg in Schottenhammel Festzelt.
+Every September the mayor of Munich opens the Oktoberfest by tapping a huge wooden beer keg in Schottenhammel Festzelt.
+In 2018, the first keg will be tapped on Saturday, September 22nd at noon and the beer will flow on the 185th Oktoberfest until October 7th.

 The largest folk and beer festival in the World is the kind of attraction you either love or hate.